DRAGONFLY TURQUOISE NECKLACE BY GARY CUSTER NAVAJO

 In the mid 1800s, Navajo silversmiths started to use sand casting as one of their silversmithing techniques.
 Today, silversmiths still use this technique by carving a design in tufa stone (a porous limestone) and then placing another stone against it.
 The two pieces are fastened together and molten silver is...

-NATIVE AMERICAN NAVAJO TURQUOISE ZIA PENDANT BY GARY CUSTER
+NAVAJO SONORAN GOLD TURQUOISE ARROWHEAD PENDANT BY GARY CUSTER

 In the mid 1800s, Navajo silversmiths started to use sand casting as one of their silversmithing techniques.
 Today, silversmiths still use this technique by carving a design in tufa stone (a porous limestone) and then placing another stone against it.
 The two pieces are fastened together and molten silver is...